zhannamatuzak/porada-de/README.md

 * The Video Project Section contains eight videos that are made by the team.
 This section will allow the user to see exactly what kinds of topics are covered on the videos.
 * This section will be updated as the new videos come in the course of time to keep the user up to date.

-- Is also has a button Scross on Top that directs to the beginning of Home page.
+- It also has a button Scross on Top that directs to the beginning of Home page.
 ​
 ![Project Ethos section](documentation/video-project-screenshot.png)